Dockerfile with CMD

 instruction to specify the process to execute in the container.
 This time you’ll

-instruction instead and then explore the differences between the
+use the CMD instruction instead and then explore the differences between the

 two.